m3db/m3ninx/index/encoding/doc/README.md

 The magic number is `0x6D33D0C5` and is used to uniquely identify a file as a documents file.
 The file format version is the version of the documents file format that is being used.
 Currently, the only valid version is `1`.
-Both the magic number and the version are encoded as a big-endian `uint32`.
+Both the magic number and the version are encoded as a little-endian `uint32`.

 ## 2. Payload